-Eligible costs include such expenses as personnel, travel and accommodations, materials, equipment, rent and utilities, evaluation/dissemination, or "other" costs related to the approved project.
-A detailed budget will be required as part of the full proposal (stage two) in the application process.
+Eligible costs include expenses such as personnel, travel and accommodations, materials, equipment, rent and utilities, evaluation/dissemination, or "other" costs related to the approved project.
+A detailed budget will be required as part of the proposal (stage two) in the application process.
 Any expenses for travel or accommodation must be supported by a strong rationale.

-No project expenses may be incurred prior to the acceptance of the Grant Agreement or Contribution Agreement by all parties.
+No expenses for approved projects may be incurred prior to the acceptance of the Contribution Agreement by all parties.

 The following activities and expenses are not eligible for funding:

-For additional information, visit the Official Languages Act website.
+For additional information, refer to the Official Languages Act website.

-Recent amendments to the Lobbyists Registration Act and Regulations have broadened the definition of lobbying.
+Recent amendments to the Lobbying Act have broadened the definition of lobbying.
 We encourage applicants to review the revised Act and Regulations to ensure compliance.
-For additional information, visit the Office of the Registrar of Lobbyists website or contact the Office of the Registrar of Lobbyists directly.
+For more information, refer to the Office of the Commissioner of Lobbying of Canada website.

 More questions?
 Visit our FAQ section.

 To obtain additional information about this invitation to submit an LOI, or to receive a copy of the LOI template please contact:

 The Public Health Agency of Canada is under no obligation to enter into a funding agreement as a result of this invitation to submit an LOI.

-Please note that the Agency will not reimburse an applicant for costs incurred in the preparation and/or submission of an LOI or a full proposal in response to this invitation.
+Please note that PHAC will not reimburse an applicant for costs incurred in the preparation and/or submission of an LOI or a proposal in response to this invitation.